IBM/cics-bundle-maven/README.md

 1. To include CICS bundleparts like FILE or URIMAP, put the bundlepart files in your Maven project's resources directory, for instance `src/main/resources`.
 Files in your Maven project's resources directory will be included within the output CICS bundle, and supported types will have a define added to the CICS bundle's cics.xml.

-## Supported bundlepart types

-The `cics-bundle-maven-plugin` currently supports the following CICS bundleparts:
- - EAR
- - OSGi bundle
- - WAR
- - EPADAPTER
- - EPADAPTERSET
- - EVENTBINDING
- - FILE
- - LIBRARY
- - PACKAGESET
- - POLICY
- - PROGRAM
- - TCPIPSERVICE
- - TRANSACTION
- - URIMAP

-## Using `cics-bundle-reactor-archetype`

-Maven archetypes provide templates for how a module could, or should, be structured.
-By using `cics-bundle-reactor-archetype`, you are provided with a reactor (multi-module build) module, containing a CICS bundle module and a dynamic Web (WAR) module.
-The CICS bundle is preconfigured to depend on the WAR module.
-Building the reactor module builds both the children, so you end up with a CICS bundle that contains the built WAR file.

 ## Using nightly/snapshot builds

 Snapshot builds are published to the Sonatype OSS Maven snapshots repository.
 To try a snapshot build, you will need to add the following plugin repository to your `pom.xml`:

 ```xml
 <project>
   ...